-(In thousands) 2014 2013 2012 Balance at April 1 \$ 4,248 \$ 2,873 \$ 4,123 Additions: Relating to positions taken during current year 1,624 1 Relating to positions taken during prior year 47 Reductions: Relating to tax settlements (293) Relating to positions taken during prior year (1,238) (47) Relating to lapse in statute (442) (249) (958) Balance at March 31 \$ 2,568 \$ 4,248 \$ 2,873
+(In thousands) 2015 2014 2013 Balance at April 1 \$ 2,568 \$ 4,248 \$ 2,873 Additions: Relating to positions taken during current year 1,624 Relating to positions taken during prior year Reductions: Relating to tax settlements Relating to positions taken during prior year (204) (1,238) Relating to lapse in statute (609) (442) (249) Balance at March 31 \$ 1,755 \$ 2,568 \$ 4,248

-As of March 31, 2014, we had a liability of \$2.6 million related to uncertain tax positions, the recognition of which would affect our effective income tax rate.
+As of March 31, 2015, we had a liability of \$1.8 million related to uncertain tax positions, the recognition of which would affect our effective income tax rate.

-Although the timing and outcome of tax settlements are uncertain, it is reasonably possible that during the next 12 months a reduction in unrecognized tax benefits may occur in the range of zero to \$0.6 million based on the outcome of tax examinations and as a result of the expiration of various statutes of limitations.
-We are routinely audited and are currently under examination in multiple state jurisdictions.
+Although the timing and outcome of tax settlements are uncertain, it is reasonably possible that during the next 12 months a reduction in unrecognized tax benefits may occur in the range of zero to \$0.1 million as a result of the expiration of various statutes of limitations.
+We are routinely audited and the outcome of tax examinations could also result in a reduction in unrecognized tax benefits.
 Other changes could occur in the amount of gross unrecognized tax benefits during the next 12 months which cannot be estimated at this time.

 We recognize interest accrued on any unrecognized tax benefits as a component of income tax expense.
 Penalties are recognized as a component of general and administrative expenses.
-We recognized interest and penalty benefit of \$0.2 million, expense of \$0.1 million and benefit of less than \$0.1 million for the years ended March 31, 2014, 2013 and 2012, respectively.
-As of March 31, 2014 and 2013, we had approximately \$1.1 million and \$1.3 million of interest and penalties accrued, respectively.
+We recognized interest and penalty benefit of \$0.3 million, benefit of \$0.2 million and expense of \$0.1 million for the years ended March 31, 2015, 2014 and 2013, respectively.
+As of March 31, 2015 and 2014, we had approximately \$0.8 million and \$1.1 million of interest and penalties accrued, respectively.

 In the U.S. we file consolidated federal and state income tax returns where statutes of limitations generally range from three to five years.
 Although we have resolved examinations with the IRS through tax year ended March 31, 2010, U.S. federal tax years are open from 2006 forward due to attribute carryforwards.
-The statute of limitations is open from fiscal year 2001 forward in certain state jurisdictions.
+The statute of limitations is open from fiscal year 2002 forward in certain state jurisdictions.
 We also file income tax returns in international jurisdictions where statutes of limitations generally range from three to seven years.
 Years beginning after 2007 are open for examination by certain foreign taxing authorities.